14 Days in Russia

 Morning

-Arrival at Sheremetyevo or Domodedovo Airport
+Arrive at Sheremetyevo or Domodedovo Airport and transfer to hotel

 Lunch